How To Light Up A Flagpole

-It's also the law.
-According to U.S. Code Title 4, Chapter 1, Section 6(a): "It is the universal custom to display the flag only from sunrise to sunset . . .
+According to U.S. Code Title 4, Chapter 1, Section 6(a): "It is the universal custom to display the flag only from sunrise to sunset ...
 However, when a patriotic effect is desired, the flag may be displayed 24 hours a day if properly illuminated during the hours of darkness."

-As with any project, start with the goal.
-In this case, your goal is to illuminate both the flag and the flagpole.
-Lighting the flag alone is not enough, you need to illuminate the pole so viewers have a visual path that starts at the ground and ascends, reaches into the sky, and ends at the glorious flag.
+But lighting the flag alone is not enough; you also need to illuminate the pole to provide a visual path that starts at the ground, reaches into the sky and ends at the glorious flag.

 - The Illumination

 - How bright?
 You want your flagpole and flag to be the brightest objects in your illuminated landscape.
 The dark red and blue colors of the flag require very bright lights because they absorb a lot of the light.
 Select integrated or lamp-ready LED fixtures with brightness levels of at least 7 watts or 300 lumens (35-watt incandescent equivalent).

 - How narrow or wide?
 Since the flag could wave in any direction, you want your beam spread to include any possible position of the flag.
 See below for more details.

 - The Lights